pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 * Mark your `State` with the ``ObservableState()`` macro.
 * Delete any view state type you have defined.
-* Do not pass the `observe` argument to ``WithViewStore`` and the trailing closure no longer takes an argument.
-The view will automatically observe only the state accessed in the view.
+* Replace the use of ``WithViewStore`` with `WithPerceptionTracking`, and the trailing closure does not take an argument.
+The view constructed inside the trailing closure will automatically observe only the state accessed inside the closure.
 * Access state directly in the `store` rather than `viewStore`.
 * Send actions directly to the `store` rather than `viewStore`.